idmfree643/IDM-Free/README.md

-# IDM Free Download — Internet Download Manager for Windows
+# IDM Free Download Manager

 **IDM Free** is a complete Internet Download Manager guide for Windows that covers the 30-day trial, browser integration, download acceleration, scheduling, file recovery, and the latest IDM version.